saasbook/courseware/scripts/github-repos/README.md

 you need a CSV file listing all enrolled students with columns 'Email' and 'Team'.
 The values in the Team columns should be nonnegative integers identifying teams.

+Org setting: Assume Base permissions is no permission, each students can only access their team repos.

 **Assumption:** You have a GITHUB ORG API key.

 ### Create a team under the org that includes all students in the same semester